Activate Your Character Strengths: The Path to Authentic Happiness

 Let’s start with pleasures.

-These pleasures, however, tend to be short-lived, and many of them have negative consequences.
+Pleasures, however, tend to be short-lived, and many of them have negative consequences.

-Pleasures are an enjoyable part of life, and Seligman doesn’t suggest eliminating these sources of “transitory happiness.”
-Instead, he offers ways to maximize our experience of them.
+Still, pleasures are an enjoyable part of life, and Seligman and positive psychology don’t suggest eliminating these sources of “transitory happiness.”

-Seligman offers three suggestions based on current research:
+He offers three suggestions based on current research:

 1. Avoid Habituation of Pleasures